AnthonyDickson/AlgoTrader/README.md

     ```bash
     cp example.config.json config.json
     ```
-    and then open `config.json` with a text-editor and fill in the field `"API_KEY": ""` with your API key.
+    and then open `config.json` with a text-editor and fill in the field `"API_KEY": ""`
-    Your API keys can be found at [account.intrinio.com](https://account.intrinio.com/account/access_keys).
-    Unless you are a paid subscriber to the relevant data feeds, you should use your sandbox key.
 4. Setup the conda environment:
     ```bash
     conda env create -f environment.yml